mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 friend David Larios joined my inner circle and became a really close friend.
 David and I share a love for learning, talking about science, and, more recently, doing outreach via a podcast where we share ideas from different books that we read.
-We also share an openness to share feelings between friends, constantly looking after each other.
+We also share an openness to be vulnerable with each other.
 The list of friends goes on and on and it would take forever to thank them all.
 But I would like to give a special mention to my good friends Ellen Yan, Scott Saunders, Enrique Amaya, Alejandro Granados, Jorge Castillo, Emmanuel Flores, Teddy, Adam Gomez, Paola.
 My friends became my family outside of my home, so I never felt alone during this journey.

 And how could I feel alone when so many people that I love were always there for me?
 Even when I felt like I was feeling homesick (or actually sick or injured), the Osegueda family was there for me.
-Kathy, Carlos, Patricio, Nico, and Matias, adopted me as an extra nephew/cousin, reminding me that family doesn't necessarily need a direct genetic relationship.
+Kathy, Carlos, Patricio, Nico, and Matias adopted me as an extra nephew/cousin, reminding me that family doesn't necessarily need a direct genetic relationship.
 I treasure every lunch and every dinner as some of the happiest and most delightful times during all these years.